ropensci/MtreeRing/README.md

 1. Enter valid path information:including Series ID, DPI, Sampling year and Y-coordinate of the path.
 2. Click "Create Path" (blue button on top left corner of the Measurement Window).

 In current version, the path is a horizontal dashed line (see Figure 1 above).
+The path position is usually placed at the center of the core sample and is adjustable both in width and color.

-Detected ring borders are placed along the path.
+Detected ring borders are placed along the path, and are tagged with years and border numbers.

-### 2. Path creation
+### 3. Ring detection

+If ring borders are clearly visible, click on an "Automation" button, and `MtreeRing` will show a new box at top right corner of the app.